linode/docs/docs/tools-reference/tools/introduction-to-vim-customization.md

  | PlugDiff                       | Display changes made during updates           |
  | PlugSnapshot[1] [/output/path] | Generate script for restoring current plugins |

 4. The commands listed above are by no means exhaustive.
-Most plugins also offer support documentation when installed, which can be accessed by typing `help` in command mode and browsing the *Local Additions* section.
+Most plug-ins also offer support documentation when installed, which can be accessed by typing `help` in command mode and browsing the *Local Additions* section.

 ## Where To Go From Here

-Many additional plugins and tools exist to enhance your Vim experience.
+Many additional plug-ins and tools exist to enhance your Vim experience.
 The Vim official website and online wiki offer additional ways to customize Vim as well as fully documenting its available features and commands.
 If a visual and interactive approach to creating your .vimrc file is desired, the Vim-Config website simplifies the process and auto generates the file.

-One of the best places to search for additional plugins is on the VimAwesome website.
-Most of the plugins available for Vim are hosted there in a well organized and easily searchable environment, along with instructions for installation for all the most popular plugin management tools.
+One of the best places to search for additional plug-ins is on the VimAwesome website.
+Most of the plug-ins available for Vim are hosted there in a well-organized and easily searchable environment, along with instructions for installation for all the most popular plug-in management tools.

 Lastly, if you want to gain a deeper understanding of Vim-Plug, the project's Github page is an excellent place to start.
 Links for all these websites are provided in the *External Resources* section.